DIPlib/diplib/src/documentation/image.md

 be freed until `img2` goes out of scope (or is stripped).
 This is useful behavior, but can cause unexpected results at times.
 See \ref aliasing for how to write image filters that are robust against images with shared data.
-However, if the image assigned into has an external interface set, a data copy might be triggered, see \ref external_interface.
+However, if the image assigned into is protected or has an external interface set, a data copy might be triggered, see \ref protect and
+\ref external_interface.

-`dip::Image::QuickCopy` can be used here if the image copy does need any of the image metadata (color space and pixel size).
+`dip::Image::QuickCopy` can be used here if the image copy does not need any of the image metadata (color space and pixel size).
 The overhead of copying the metadata information is small, but we often use this function internally when the input image to a function needs to be reshaped for